What to Expect at Zion National Park in January

 Zion National Park weather can be unpredictable so be prepared for sunny, rainy, snowy days in January.
 The days and nights are definitely cooler this time of year at Zion.
 In January the highs are usually around 54 degrees and the lows hover around 30 degrees Fahrenheit.

-You’ll want an insulted jacket, fleece jacket, warm hat and gloves so you can enjoy the outdoor activities at the park.
-With the right winter clothing, you will still be able to enjoy yourself even with the cold weather.
+With the right winter clothing, you will still be able to enjoy yourself even with the cold weather:

 Does it Snow at Zion in January?